atickoo741-art/iv-short-horizon-analysis/README.md

 By decomposing total implied volatility into ambient (background) volatility and event-specific (earnings jump) volatility, the analysis shows that rising implied volatility before earnings does not, by itself, imply positive expected value.
 Instead, any persistent edge must come from mispricing of the event volatility component relative to historical outcomes.

 This repository presents the research framework, methodology, and empirical findings.
-It is intended as a study of volatility pricing dynamics and market structure rather than a trading recommendation.
+It is intended as a study of volatility pricing dynamics rather than a trading recommendation.

 Research Motivation

 A common narrative among options traders is that buying straddles before earnings is profitable because implied volatility tends to rise as the announcement approaches.
 However, implied volatility is an annualized measure that aggregates variance over the remaining life of an option.

-As time passes and low-volatility “ambient” days roll off, the same fixed earnings event variance is averaged over fewer days, mechanically increasing quoted implied volatility.
-This raises the question:
+As time passes and lower-volatility ambient days roll off, the same fixed earnings event variance is averaged over fewer remaining days, mechanically increasing quoted implied volatility.

+This raises the core research question:

 Does the IV ramp represent new information being priced, or is it primarily a mathematical artifact?

-This project addresses that question empirically.

 Conceptual Framework